jrz0497/Portfolio-Esteban/README.md

 # Portfolio-Esteban
-Surviving the Titanic: An Exploratory Data Analysis Objective
+Overview of the Projects done within my MBA

+# Project 1: AWS Data Analytic Platform Part 1

+Objective

 This project performs Exploratory Data Analysis (EDA) on the Titanic dataset to uncover patterns and factors influencing passenger survival, such as gender, age, class, and fare.